Manecas1221212/romance/chapter_12.md

 Through Andrew.
 Through proximity.
 Through whatever game she was playing.

-Anna opened a private browser and searched Jessica's name again.
-This time she went deeper—social media, archived pages, old employer mentions.
-Found a blog from three years ago, now deleted but cached.
-Posts about "manifesting your dream life" and "claiming what's yours."

-One post, dated February 2021: *Sometimes you have to be willing to break something beautiful to build something better.*

-Anna screenshot it.
-Added it to the folder.

-Her phone buzzed.
-Andrew: *I'm coming by tomorrow to get some clothes.
-I'll be there at 10am when the kids are at their activities.*

-So clinical.
-Like they were roommates negotiating a lease.

-Anna: *Fine.*

-She wanted to type more.
-Wanted to ask where he was staying.
-If he was sleeping with Jessica.
-If he'd helped her destroy Anna's career.
-But her fingers felt numb.

 At three o'clock, Jessica appeared in Anna's doorway with tea.

 "Hey," Jessica said softly.
 "I heard about your meeting with Tom.
 I'm so sorry.
 If there's anything I can do—"